 To connect this view back to the pre-training scaling-law perspective, we compare the \emph{official pretrained} models (i.e., non-instruction-tuned base models) against the post-trained $\tau$-boundary in \Cref{fig:pretrain-vs-posttrain}.
 Two takeaways emerge.

-\finding{\textbf{The pretrain--post-train gap is task dependent.} On knowledge-intensive benchmarks (e.g., \textsc{MMLU-Pro}), pretrained models lie comparatively close to the post-trained capability boundary at the same compute.
-In contrast, on reasoning- and instruction-following benchmarks (e.g., \textsc{MATH Lvl 5} and \textsc{IFEval}) pretrained models sit substantially below the post-trained boundary.
-This qualitative pattern aligns with prior work \citep{wu2025knowledge}; here we quantify it at scale across diverse model families and heterogeneous post-training techniques.}
+\finding{\textbf{The pretrain--post-train gap is task dependent.} On knowledge-intensive benchmarks (e.g., \textsc{MMLU-Pro}), pretrained models already lie close to the post-trained boundary, whereas on reasoning and instruction-following tasks (e.g., \textsc{MATH Lvl 5}, \textsc{IFEval}) they sit substantially below it.}

 From \Cref{fig:pretrain-vs-posttrain} (c) we can see that among pretrained models, performance is more often \emph{locally non-monotone} in compute: larger-compute base models can score lower than smaller ones.
 In contrast, for \emph{post-trained} models the attainable upper envelope is much more consistently monotone in compute, aligning with our monotone boundary fits.